 To create playable ads that convert, you need three basic elements: tutorial, gameplay, and end call-to-action (CTA).

 The tutorial, lead-in video, or hook is the first element to interact with the user.
 It has the important function of retaining the audience's attention.
 The tutorial should be short, simple, and intuitive.
 Usually, cues like looped animation and transparent text overlays are used to give a quick introduction to the main game mechanics.
 It should also convey that the user interacts with an ad from the get-go.

 Gameplay or game demo allows users to interact physically with the ad with the help of a few taps.
 It reflects the game experience and gives the users an insight into the main features and functionalities.
 Make sure to optimize the gameplay for length, difficulty, and engagement.
 For non-gaming apps, this element allows users to try certain gamified features of the app.

 The final element is a call to action.
 It should be clear, catchy, and concise.
 The end card encourages users to download the app, visit the website, or make a purchase by redirecting them to the destination with a click.
 The CTA can either run through the entire ad or be displayed at the end of the interaction.

 Best practices for playable ads

-We’ve been creating and promoting apps with playable ads for a while now (started in early 2015), and we’ve worked a lot on changing, testing and optimizing them.
-We’d now like to give you all of our secret cheat codes we’ve discovered along the way.
+We at Persona.ly* have been creating and promoting apps with playable ads for a while now (started in early 2015), and we’ve worked a lot on changing, testing and optimizing them.
+We’d now like to give you all of our secret cheat codes and playable ads best practices we’ve discovered along the way.
 Consider us your friendly neighborhood guinea pigs!